secilegen/planty-client/README.md

 # Planty - Happy Plants, Happy Holmes

 It is not an easy job to be a Plant parent, there are thousands of plant species out there.
 They all require special care, love and nutrients.
 Some people are naturals, but some are simply not good at it.
-We help plant lovers and parents to take care of theirs plants with [Planty](https://planty-by-ns.netlify.app/).
+We help plant lovers and parents to take care of their plants with [Planty](https://planty-by-ns.netlify.app/).

 # Features